Taekwondo: 1969: ATA/Songahm-style Taekwondo

 In 1969, Haeng Ung Lee, a former Taekwondo instructor in the South Korean military, relocated to Omaha, Nebraska and established a chain of martial arts schools in the United States under the banner of the American Taekwondo Association (ATA).
-Like Jhoon Rhee Taekwondo, ATA Taekwondo has its roots in traditional Taekwondo.
+Like Jhoon Rhee Taekwondo, ATA Taekwondo has its roots in traditional taekwondo.
 The style of Taekwondo practised by the ATA is called Songahm Taekwondo.
 The ATA went on to become one of the largest chains of Taekwondo schools in the United States.

 The ATA established international spin-offs called the Songahm Taekwondo Federation (STF) and the World Traditional Taekwondo Union (WTTU) to promote the practice of Songahm Taekwondo internationally.
 In 2015, all the spin-offs were reunited under the umbrella of ATA International.

 1970s: Jhoon Rhee-style Taekwondo

-In 1962 Jhoon Rhee, upon graduating from college in Texas, relocated to and established a chain of martial arts schools in the Washington, D.C. area that practiced traditional Taekwondo.
+In 1962 Jhoon Rhee, upon graduating from college in Texas, relocated to and established a chain of martial arts schools in the Washington, D.C. area that practiced Traditional Taekwondo.
 In the 1970s, at the urging of Choi Hong-hi, Rhee adopted ITF-style Taekwondo within his chain of schools, but like the GTF later departed from the ITF due to the political controversies surrounding Choi and the ITF.
-Rhee went on to develop his own style of Taekwondo called Jhoon Rhee-style Taekwondo, incorporating elements of both traditional and ITF-style Taekwondo as well as original elements.
-Jhoon Rhee-style Taekwondo is still practiced primarily in the United States and eastern Europe.
+Rhee went on to develop his own style of taekwondo called Jhoon Rhee-style Taekwondo, incorporating elements of both traditional and ITF-style Taekwondo as well as original elements.